DhruvDh/mergesort-egui/mergesort-lesson.md

 ---
-title: "The Journey to Merge Sort: Part 1"
+title: "The Journey to Merge Sort"
 ---

 ## Starting with Regular Sort